Mohammed-Altaf-01/Neural-Tuner/BLOG.md

 ## The Problem: Manual Model Optimization Is a Bottleneck at Scale

-*(FYI I'm SDE at AISW team @qualcomm)* Deploying a neural network to a Qualcomm Snapdragon-powered device — a smartphone, an ADAS ECU, a laptop NPU, an XR headset — is not as simple as exporting a PyTorch model.
+*(FYI I'm SDE at AI-SW team @qualcomm)* Deploying a neural network to a Qualcomm Snapdragon-powered device — a smartphone, an ADAS ECU, a laptop NPU, an XR headset — is not as simple as exporting a PyTorch model.
 Every production deployment goes through a hardware-specific optimization pipeline that today relies heavily on expert engineers.

 The workflow looks roughly like this: